 If you visit a trailer like this one in Google Chrome you get a notification at the top of the browser.
 It reads: The QuickTime plug-in needs your permission to run.
 Options are to always run the plugin on the site, run the plugin this time, load a learn more page or close the notification.

-A similar alert is shown when you open a website that requires Java to be installed on the system (The Java plug-in needs your permission to run).
+A similar alert is shown when you open a website that requires Java, for instance to play games or run web apps that require the technology (The Java plug-in needs your permission to run).

-The concept is basically similar to that of the NoScript extension for Firefox, with the difference that NoScript does not allow or disallow plugins, but only scripts that utilize plugins.
+The concept is similar to that of the NoScript extension for Firefox with the difference that NoScript does not allow or disallow plugins but only scripts that utilize plugins.

 The core reason for the change according to Google is to protect Chrome users from vulnerabilities discovered in plugins that the majority may not use at all.
-And since that majority seems to be indifferent or unaware of the risks, it was necessary to implement a safety mechanism to protect them.
+And since that majority seems to be indifferent or unaware of the risks and has those plugins installed, it was necessary to implement a safety mechanism to protect them.

 Chrome users who are visiting websites regularly that require one of the plug-ins on the other hand need to enable the plugin for every website that they visit regularly.
 Depending on how many websites they visit that make use of those plugins, it may take quite some time to get everything up and running again.